Total Energies' Investments and Operations in Russia

 · TotalEnergies said that European gas logistics capacities make it difficult to refrain from importing Russian gas in the next two to three years without impacting the continent's energy supply.”

 Total is a major driller in Arlington and Tarrant county and is greatly expanding operations here, often creating terrible situations for neighbors as at their Home Run site recently.
-Read about it here.
+Loss of well control led to a neighborhood being showered with "produced water".
+You can read more about it here.